Pablo Escobar's Brother Says He Met an FBI Agent Posing As Satoshi Nakamoto - Slashdot

 By knowledge of horses are we referring to carnal knowledge?

-This is on slashdot (Score:3)
+This is on slashdot (Score:5, Funny)

 Why?